pokt-network/pocket/docs/learning/README.md

 # Learning Pocket <!-- omit in toc -->

-_This is a live document on how to get ramped up on all the knowledge you need to contribute to the Pocket Protocol._
+**IMPORTANT NOTE TO THE READER**: _This document aims to be the `"single source that links out to everything"`, so it is unlikely you will ever have the time to read everything in here.
+It is intended to be a reference for you to come back to when you need to learn something new.
+PLEASE update it with additional resources you find helpful along the way.
+You can ask [GPokT](https://gpoktn.streamlit.app/) for help if you need it._

 - [🏁 Where to Start?](#-where-to-start)
 - [🤫 Secret Zone](#-secret-zone)